 The average life expectancy of residents in Chadwell St Mary is below National averages linked to the fact that adult and child obesity rates and smoking rates are higher than those nationally.
 [Source: Joint Strategic Needs Analysis 2018].

-The school has high levels of SEND (17.8% compared to 12.6% nationally) with the number of EHCPs growing rapidly and currently representing 3.1% (12 pupils) compared to 2.5% nationally.
+Levels of SEND within the school are broadly in line with national (11.4% compared to 14.1% nationally) with the number of EHCPs growing rapidly and currently representing 3.0%, which is in line with national.